-We tested inside and out to find the best slippers for women and men.
-Whether you want warm feet while sitting around the campfire or getting ready for adventure at home, these slippers are sure to keep you comfortable and cozy.
+We tested indoors and out to find the best slippers for women and men.
+Whether sitting around the campfire or working from home, these slippers are sure to keep you comfortable and cozy.

-Nothing ruins a good time like freezing cold feet.
+Nothing ruins a good time like freezing-cold feet.
 It doesn’t matter if you’re watching the latest outdoor doc or kicking back in a hut after a long day on the slopes, having the right slippers makes everything more enjoyable.
-Which is why we spent months testing, researching, and hunting down the best slippers.
+So we spent months testing, researching, and hunting down the best slippers.

 Best Camp Slippers

 A favorite among winter campers, the Baffin Camp slipper is like a sleeping bag for your feet.
-I wouldn’t recommend wearing them outside on rough surfaces, but if you suffer from perpetually cold feet while camping or find yourself huddled in the tent after a day of mountaineering, this slipper could quickly become your new best friend.
+We wouldn’t recommend wearing them outside on rough surfaces, as the bottom fabric is delicate.
+But if you suffer from perpetually cold feet sleeping at night or find yourself huddled in the tent after a day of mountaineering, this slipper could quickly become your new best friend.

 Insulated and super packable, the Prism Bootie is perfect for backcountry ski huts where tracked-in snow mingles on the floor with slivers from split firewood.
-The tough hypalon sole resists cutting while Primaloft Gold insulation keeps feet warm.
+The tough Hypalon sole resists tearing while PrimaLoft Gold insulation keeps feet warm.
 We’ve used these on hut trips and found them wonderfully comfy and warm.
-But get them fast!
-Montane is getting harder to find in the U.S. market, so limited inventory may see them only available direct from Montane (or in Europe) soon.

-–Have a favorite pair of slippers we didn’t include?
-Let us know and we’ll check it out for future updates to the article.
+Have a favorite pair of slippers we missed?
+Let us know in the comments for future updates to this article.